-The CEQ regulations for NEPA lead agencies are codified in 40 CFR Section 1501.5.
+The roles and responsibilities of lead agencies are codified in 23 USC Section 139.
 The lead agency is responsible for supervising the preparation of the EIS.
 The lead agency also must:

-- Provide increased oversight in managing the process and resolving issues - Identify and involve participating agencies - Develop coordination plans - Provide opportunities for public and participating agency involvement in defining the purpose of and need for the project and determining the range of alternatives - Collaborate with participating agencies in determining methodologies and the level of detail for the analysis of alternatives - Be responsible for project milestones, agency coordination, and scheduling
+- Provide increased oversight in managing the process and resolving issues. - Identify and involve participating agencies. - Develop coordination plans. - Provide opportunities for public and participating agency involvement in defining the purpose of and need for the project and determining the range of alternatives. - Collaborate with participating agencies in determining methodologies and the level of detail required for the alternatives analysis. - Be responsible for project milestones, agency coordination, and scheduling.